ADVERTISEMENT

 Soft, Yet Hardy

 Combining the inner and outer coats of the sheep gives the yarn a stronger structure that you don’t see in most laceweight yarns.
-I will often work with a yarn that feels great but loses its perfectly blocked shape quickly, or it drapes so well that the shape and definition of the pattern gets lost when the shawl is worn.
+I often work with a yarn that feels great but loses its perfectly blocked shape quickly, or it drapes so well that the shape and definition of the pattern gets lost when the shawl is worn.
 I don’t see that happening with these two yarns.
-The tog fibers give the yarn this stronger structure while the Þel gives the yarn its bounce and softness.
+The tog fibers give the yarn this stronger structure, while the Þel gives the yarn its bounce and softness.

 No subscription?
 You're missing out.